 Not all languages are created equal.
 Some are just easy or difficult languages to learn than others.
 What makes one harder or easier?
 Let’s explore the answers!

-Let’s be honest, learning a language is a difficult task.
-While there are ways to make it easier.
+Let’s be honest; Learning a language is a difficult task.
+However, there are ways to make it easier.
 The three D’s — Determination, Dedication, and Discipline are essential components for the successful foreign language learning journey.

-I’ve already written extensively about the best foreign languages for career, and most useful languages to learn, but what are the easiest and difficult languages to learn for Indians or English speakers?
+I’ve already written extensively about the best foreign languages for career, and most useful languages to learn.
+But what are the easiest and difficult tongues to learn for Indians or English speakers?

 Before we get there, let’s probe more!

 We are all familiar with the countless benefits of learning a new language.
 When it comes to acquiring a foreign language, everyone has a different goal.
 There is no one-size-fits-all language.
 Broadly speaking, It can be classified into two groups.